ibm-ecosystem-engineering/JudgeIt-LLM-as-a-Judge/JudgeIt-App/README.md

 <!-- omit in toc -->
 # JudgeIt Application

 One method of using JudgeIt is through a Service-Oriented Architecture (SOA).
 This directory contains the code for a React-based application that provides a user interface for interacting with the LLM Judge service.
-It is built on the Next.js framework.
+It is built on the Next.js framework and integrates with IBM App ID for authentication.
 There are three types of evaluation currently available:

 1. **RAG Evaluation (Similarity)**: evaluate generated text against golden text
 2. **RAG Evaluation (Rating)**: evaluate generated text against golden text